jamestooks/jamestooks.github.io/index.md

 <h2>About me</h2>
 I am a full stack developer with 8 years commercial experience across multiple languages including PHP, C# and JavaScript.

+Blog posts are mostly solutions to problems I've encountered and are for me to keep for future reference.

 <h2>Blog posts</h2>

 {% for post in site.posts %}